 - Any paperwork pertaining to the purchase of the vehicle

 - Any documentation regarding repairs or previous problems with the vehicle

-If you were injured or lost a loved one due to a faulty vehicle or vehicle part, you could be entitled to damages for medical expenses, long term medical care, lost wages, pain and suffering, property damage, wrongful death, and more.
+If you were injured or lost a loved one due to a faulty vehicle or vehicle part, you could be entitled to damages for medical expenses, long term medical care, lost wages, pain and suffering, wrongful death, and more.

 The legal team at The Bussey Law Firm, P.C. is eager to help those injured due to faulty products.
 We can handle all the pretrial motions, filing, procuring of expert witnesses, and every other aspect of your case.
 If you have been wronged, you deserve excellent representation and compensation.
 Call our offices today, at (719) 475-2555 for a free and confidential consultation.

 - Deadly Auto Defects: From the 1900s to Now

 - NHTSA Urges GM Vehicle Drivers to Get Ignition Switches Fixed